SpongeBobSun/ReactNative-TL-DR/launching.md

-First create a simple react-native app.
+First create a simple react-native app using `react-native init` command.
 Open `AppDelegate` and this is where we start.

 _AppDelegate.m_